 He rubbed his face.
 “The usual.”

-A piece of twine was tied around one of his fingers.
+A stripe of pale skin encircled his naked ring finger.
 Bobbie Sue scowled.
 “Stetson, where the hell is your wedding ring?”

 “Lost it.
 On a pair of kings.”